Verbs for Class 5

 Regular verbs follow a predictable pattern when they change from the base form to the past tense and past participle.

-Following are list of a few regular verbs:
+Following is a list of a few regular verbs:

 Base Form